PLEASE NOTE: the following information was found in 1985 and has never been updated:

 Http://132.236.31.11/Afr.html

-This is a special collection at Cornell University devoted to
+This is a special collection at Cornell University devoted to the history and

 culture of people of African descent.
-You can search through the
+You can search through the resources

 including periodicals and multimedia resources.